adiibanez/sensocto/docs/attention-system.md

 ## LiveView Integration

-The `StatefulSensorLiveview` handles all attention events from JS hooks:
+The `StatefulSensorLive` handles all attention events from JS hooks:

 ```elixir
 # Event handlers